aman-lama/nextjs_tuto/README.md

 ## [x] STEP 1: Creating a Router in Next.js:

-> Rename your [your_url] folder with the link it redirects to. eg: "~/nori" would be Piyush. [case sensitive] You can do more research on different cases in folder architecture. eg: difference between (ayush) and ayush.
+> Rename your [your_url] folder with the link it redirects to. eg: "~/nori" would be nori. [case sensitive] You can do more research on different cases in folder architecture. eg: difference between (ayush) and ayush.

 ## [x] STEP 2: Create a Page.tsx file with layout.tsx